 Remember, change takes time, with studies suggesting it takes 90 days for a new habit or lifestyle to feel natural and authentic.

-Soon choosing keto snacks over carbs will feel as natural as brushing your teeth…
+Soon choosing keto snacks over high-carb snacks will feel as natural as brushing your teeth…

 1. Know Your 'Why?'